ponylang/pony-tutorial/expressions/exceptions.md

 Constructors may also be marked as partial.
 If a constructor raises an error then the construction is considered to have failed and the object under construction is discarded without ever being returned to the caller.

 When an actor constructor is called the actor is created and a reference to it is returned immediately.
-However the constructor code is executed asynchronously at some later time.
+However, the constructor code is executed asynchronously at some later time.
 If an actor constructor were to raise an error it would already be too late to report this to the caller.
-For this reason constructors for actors may not be partial.
+For this reason, constructors for actors may not be partial.

 Behaviours are also executed asynchronously and so cannot be partial for the same reason.

 ## Try-then blocks

-In addition to an `else` error handler a try command can have a `then` block.
+In addition to an `else` error handler, a try command can have a `then` block.
 This is executed after the rest of the try, whether or not an error is raised or handled.
 Expanding our example from earlier:

 ```pony
 try